Updated Feb 16, 2021

 And how can you create a blog people actually want to read?

 This post will walk you through the most important parts.
 It gives a step-by-step walk-through using Bluehost.
 I’ve started every blog I’ve had on Bluehost, including Roostervane, and–ssshhh–I just started another blog with them.
 More on that soon.
+If you’re a researcher and want to know how to start a research blog, this post applies too!

 This is my guide to starting a successful blog: